stroiman/presentation-driving-it-2025/pages/htmx.md

 # Hypermedia

-An architecture for building web applications providing almost the same level of interactivity as SPA, but with the simplicity of SSR.
+An architecture for building web applications providing almost the same level of interactivity as SPAs, but with the simplicity of SSR.

 ---
 layout: top-title